wix/cli-app-templates/custom-products-catalog/README.md

 ### What you get

-This process registers a new app in the Wix Dev Center and generates a new app project in your local file system.
+This process registers a new app in the Wix Dev Center with the required permissions pre-configured, and it generates a new app project in your local file system.
 The project contains all the files your app needs to run locally and in production.

 The project includes: